Direct Data-Driven Discrete-time Bilinear Biquadratic Regulator: Problem Formulation

-The subspace formed by the set of reachable states for the bilinear state dynamics is not necessarily linear.
+The subspace formed by the set of reachable states of the bilinear system~\eqref{eqn:bti_plant} is not necessarily linear.
 That is, linear combinations of the reachable states of \eqref{eqn:bti_plant} may not be reachable.
-Thus, we apply the weaker notion of span reachability to characterize the set of reachable states of \eqref{eqn:bti_plant}.
-We refer readers to \cite{tie2018invariant,nomura1979span} for candidate checking procedures for span reachability for discrete-time bilinear systems.
+Thus, it is difficult to characterize the controllability of~\eqref{eqn:bti_plant} using classical linear algebra tools \citep{rugh1981nonlinear}.
+Instead, we ask for stabilizability of the pair $(A, )$, a weaker condition than asking for the controllability of~\eqref{eqn:bti_plant}.
+Note that the work in \citep{yuan2022data} requires controllability of the pair $\left(A, \right)$.
+Our method further relaxes this requirement.